okada-shun/hako-finance/docs/Theory.md

 Wait, from table 1 to table 9, the amount of token increased 8 times.
 Some of you may expect that the price of token falls in 1/8 because the supply of token increases 8 times.
 However, at the same time, the demand for token also increases 8 times!
 What's the meaning of this?
 In the table 9, Bob has 100 debt, Carol has 200 debt, and Dave has 400 debt.
-Because of these debt, they can't withdraw their token from Hako, can't borrow credit from the other member, can't create credit, and can't be transferred credit.
+Because of these debt, they can't withdraw their token from Hako, can't borrow credit from other member, can't create credit, and can't be transferred credit.
 These restrictions are set in the smart contract.
 To do these transactions again, the three of them have to get token, deposit it to Hako, and reduce all of their debt.
 So, Bob needs 100 token, Carol needs 200 token, and Dave needs 400 token.
 In total, there is 700 demand for token.

 Token Demand = +700
 Token Supply = +700